 PLANNING APPLICATION PP/20/03216

 The Chelsea Society was founded in 1927 to protect the interests of those who live and work in Chelsea and to preserve the character of this unique part of London.
-We have around 1,000 members.
+We have nearly 1,000 members.

 We urge the Council of RBKC to reject this revised planning application.
 The changes it offers do not mitigate the severe defects in the one originally submitted.
 There are some minor, cosmetic improvements to both the Thurloe Street building and the Bullnose, but the fundamental issues of mass, height and poor design remain unaddressed.
 What is proposed is a bulky, dominant, modern group of buildings which are incongruent with both the context and the heritage of the surrounding area and would be destructive of many iconic views.
 Pelham Street would be canyonised and the proposed loading bay would have a negative effect on the public realm.